sql_funcs documentation

 Note

-New Education and Employment Linkages
+Linkages - New Education and Employment Connections

-linkages_monthly(lclc_initiated=True, cm_only=False)#
+linkages_monthly(lclc_initiated=True, just_cm=False)#

 Counts the number of clients linked in the current time frame, and in their first 3/6/9 months